PYyu6/PYyu6.github.io/_posts/2020-10-17-hello-there.markdown

 title:  "Hello there!"
 date:   2020-10-17 18:05:55 +0300
 image:  02.jpg
-tags:   Introduction
+tags:   Personal
 ---

-Welcome to my website!!!
+Welcome to my personal website!
 I am so excited to share my coding and art journey with you.
+I will share my thoughts and notes about interdisciplinary area of art and technology.
+Stay tuned!

-### Why not indeed!
+### Some fact about me!

-Stay Tuned!
-Stay Tuned!
-Stay Tuned!
-Stay Tuned!
-Stay Tuned!
+*  I went to 3 different high schools in two countries.

-*
+*  I have travelled alone to more than 10 cities in Asia, North America and Europe.
-*
+*  I play more than 4 kinds of music instrument.
-*
+*  My favourite coding langugae is Python and C++